 Research interest in the ethnography of communication, communication codes, and cultural discourse analysis.
-Areal interests in Blackfeet, Finland, Russia, and United States.
+Areal interests in Australian, Blackfeet, Finnish, Russian, and USian practices.
 Focal concerns are environmental communication and intercultural communication.

 For a description of our graduate area in Social Interaction and Culture see: